-This new course is designed and structured to address PhD students, post-doctoral fellows, R & D managers and engineers, business development managers and a wide range of R & D staff from companies and institutes involved in the research and development of smart systems, low power sensors and wearable applications.
-It also addresses researchers and engineers working interested by multidisciplinary aspects of future smart system design and energy efficiency for smart wearables.
+This course is designed and structured to address PhD students, post-doctoral fellows, R & D managers and engineers, business development managers and a wide range of R & D staff from companies and institutes involved in the research and development of smart systems, low power sensors and wearable applications.
+It also addresses researchers and engineers interested in multidisciplinary aspects of future smart system design and energy efficiency for smart wearables.

 The course is compactly organized along one day, on 8 hours of lecture (with a possible 1 hour written evaluation at the end of the course, which for PhD students could offer the equivalent of 1ECTS for the doctoral schools).